deepankarm/org-jina-examples/face-db-search/README.md

 ### Query

-In Jina , Querying images located in 'image_src' folder is as simple as the following command.
+In Jina, Querying images located in `image_src` folder is as simple as the following command:

 'print_result' is the callback function used.
 Here the top k (here k=5) is returned.
 In this example, we use the meta_info tag in response to create the image.

 ```python